jhallen/joes-sandbox/cpm/README.md

 arrow keys and PgUp / PgDn into WordStar motion keys on input.

-This allows screen oriented programs such as WordStar, Turbo PASCAL and DBase to operate directly with ANSI terminal emulators, such as Xterm or RXVT for Linux and Cygwin.
+This allows screen oriented programs such as WordStar, Turbo PASCAL and dBASE-II to operate directly with ANSI terminal emulators, such as Xterm or RXVT for Linux and Cygwin.

 Type 'make' to build the program.